-In IPv4, a host which wants to communicate with some other host on the network, needs first to have an IP address acquired either by means of DHCP or by manual configuration.
-As soon as a host is equipped with some valid IP address, it is now able to speak to any host on the subnet.
-To communicate on layer-3, a host also must know the IP address of the other host.
+In IPv4, a host that wants to communicate with another host on the network needs to have an IP address acquired either by means of DHCP or by manual configuration.
+As soon as a host is equipped with some valid IP address, it can speak to any host on the subnet.
+To communicate on layer-3, a host must also know the IP address of the other host.
 Communication on a link, is established by means of hardware embedded MAC Addresses.
-To know the MAC address of host whose IP address is known, a host sends ARP broadcast and in revert the intended host sends back its MAC address.
+To know the MAC address of a host whose IP address is known, a host sends ARP broadcast and in return, the intended host sends back its MAC address.

-In IPv6, there’s no broadcast mechanism.
-It is not a must for an IPv6 enabled host to obtain IP address from DHCP or manually configured, but it can auto-configure its own IP.
-Then, how would a host communicates with others on IPv6 enabled network?
+In IPv6, there are no broadcast mechanisms.
+It is not a must for an IPv6 enabled host to obtain an IP address from DHCP or manually configured, but it can auto-configure its own IP.

 ARP has been replaced by ICMPv6 Neighbor Discovery Protocol.

 A host in IPv6 network is capable of auto-configuring itself with a unique link-local address.
-As soon as it is equipped with an IPv6 address, it joins a number of multicast groups.
-All communications related to that segment happens on those multicast addresses only.
+As soon as host gets an IPv6 address, it joins a number of multicast groups.
+All communications related to that segment take place on those multicast addresses only.
 A host goes through a series of states in IPv6: